AEGEE/MyAEGEE/statutory/README.md

 You can specify the microservice configuration by editing the `lib/index.js` file.
 Check out the example at `lib/index.js.example` and the comments in `lib/index.js` for more information.

+## Quorum statistics

+`GET /events/:event_id/applications/stats` includes `data.quorum` with
+`accepted_only` (boolean) and `body_ids` (distinct represented body IDs).
+Before `participants_list_publish_deadline`, representation includes all non-cancelled applications.
+At and after that timestamp, it includes only accepted non-cancelled applications.
+The cutoff uses server time, regardless of staff permissions or early application-status publication.
+Other statistics, including `by_body`, retain their existing meaning.

+The frontend restricts these IDs to antennae and displays a 50% requirement, rounded up.
+These statistics do not determine whether statutory quorum is met.
+Deploy the updated statutory service before the updated frontend.

 ## LICENSE

 Copyright 2018 Sergey Peshkov (AEGEE-Europe) and contributors.